philipjscott/simple-thumbnail/README.md

 # simple-thumbnail

-A wrapper library of [fluent-ffmpeg](https://www.npmjs.com/package/fluent-ffmpeg) that produces a thumbnail image from a video's first frame.
+A minimal library that produces a thumbnail image from a video's first frame using `ffmpeg`.

 ## Installation